 For the smallest of projects, you can employ one programmer and one designer, that will combine animator and modeler functions.
 However, as the requirements grow, team size, costs and complexity of the project skyrocket exponentially.
 Let’s dig deeper to find out the reasons.

-Please note, the larger the game is, the more workforce it requires.
-For a medium-size game, you already need three or four programmers, a team lead and a QA expert.
-Once a team grows to 5+ people you either need to rent out an office or hire a distributed team.
+But the larger the game is, the more workforce it requires.
+For a medium-size game, you already need collaborate with the game outsourcing team, which consists of three or four programmers, a team lead and a QA expert.
+Once a team grows to 5+ people, you either need to rent out an office or hire a distributed team.

 The same is true with game design.
 If the game is small enough, the customer, programmer and project manager discuss game mechanics, levels and features in words.
 As the game gains momentum, you will need proper documentation, a dedicated game designer and a whole lot of other things to keep the whole team on the same page.